 Up to a 30 Day Suspension of Your Driver’s License

-The most significant consequence is that the judge has the power to suspend your license for up to 30 days.
+The most significant consequence of speeding over 100 mph is that the judge has the power to suspend your license for up to 30 days.
 The 30 day driver’s license suspension is not required by law, but the judge has the discretion to suspend your license (many judges decide to exercise this discretion to suspend your license).

 Two Points on Your DMV Record

 If you’re convicted of driving over 100 miles an hour in a California traffic court, you will get 2 points on your DMV record.
 What’s worse is that you won’t be traffic school eligible if you get convicted of driving over 100 miles per hour, so those 2 points are going to stay on your driving record.

 Two points on your driving record gets you that much closer to a negligent operator suspension.
 If you already have two points on your DMV record, you could be looking at a negligent operator suspension immediately.

 Normally speeding tickets begin with a base fine of $35 and after the State tax called a “penalty assessment” usually end up being between $200-$300.